Canal Place Counters E-Commerce with Support from the Local Community

 “We know that customers want an experience, so our focus now is more of a people-centered approach,” said Manzella.

-Today, Dec.
-7, food trucks will swing by the shopping center during lunch, and later tonight, a fashion design competition will take place while cocktails and light bites are served, and while music plays in the background.
+Tonight, Dec.
+6, local school choirs will sing Christmas carols; tomorrow, Dec.
+7, food trucks will swing by the shopping center during lunch, and later that night, a fashion design competition will take place while cocktails and light bites are served, and while music plays in the background.
 On Saturday afternoon, Dec.
 8, guests can take selfies with Santa Clause.

 Other ongoing projects will either culminate or unfold during the holidays, and throughout the year.
 The activities stem from the company’s efforts to counter the rise of e-commerce.

 Tomorrow’s fashion design competition is part of a mentorship program that pairs local students with fashion industry experts.
 In honor of the New Orleans Tricentennial, each team created a dress form that represents a decade of fashion.
 The exhibition, Dress Fête: 300 Years of Fashion, will be on display during the holidays.

 Through a partnership with the Arts Council New Orleans, Canal Place opened an artist-in-residency program.
 They provide complimentary onsite studio space for local artists and allow shoppers to watch them in action.
 Canal Place will also host open houses and free public performances, as well as programmatic art.

 The local couple behind Luna Botanicals created a live moss art installation, illuminated by the phrase “With love, from Nola.”
 The wall will be updated with new phrases throughout the year.